 change their way of working (otherwise we didn't have to ask).
 Some people claim that people

 resist change.
 I think people like change if it's improvement.
-It's the uncertainty that initially
+People just (subconsciously) shun the

-comes with a change that people (subconsciously) shun.
+uncertainty that initially comes with a change.
 This makes people seem to dislike change.

-If we ask people to change their way of working, telling that if they work hard, in about
+If we ask people to change their way of working, telling them that, if they work hard, in about

 two years things will go much better, people have to endure the uncertainty of improvement

 for a long period of time (example: moving from CMM level 1 to CMM level 2 takes about two years, if it succeeds at all).

 That doesn't work well.
 People cannot cope with uncertainty for such a long time.

 People do not resist change, if it's for the better.
 If it's not clear for them why and